avc-adelaide/bellhoppe/docs/pages/installation.md

 If the build and installation steps were successful, you should now be able to run the Python test suite located in the `tests/` subfolder:

-    hatch test

-Or:

     make test

 The code can be statically tested with the respective Python and Fortran linters with:

     pip install ruff
-    hatch run lintp
+    make lintp

     pip install fortitude-lint
-    hatch run lintf
+    make lintf

+The Python code can also be type checked using:

+    make typep

-These steps can be run together with:
+These steps can all be run together with:

     make lint